amohoste/UML-Editor/README.md

-# UML-Editor
+# UML Editor
-Project for the course Object Oriented Programming (C003772)
+Project for the course Object Oriented Programming (C003772).
+Made during my first year of Bachelor of Science in Computer Science at Ghent University.